apache/storm/docs/storm-sql.md

 The user can specify the following SQL statements in the SQL file:

 ```
-CREATE EXTERNAL TABLE ORDERS (ID INT PRIMARY KEY, UNIT_PRICE INT, QUANTITY INT) LOCATION 'kafka://localhost:2181/brokers?topic=orders' TBLPROPERTIES '{"producer":{"bootstrap.servers":"localhost:9092","acks":"1","key.serializer":"org.apache.org.apache.storm.kafka.IntSerializer","value.serializer":"org.apache.org.apache.storm.kafka.ByteBufferSerializer"}}'
+CREATE EXTERNAL TABLE ORDERS (ID INT PRIMARY KEY, UNIT_PRICE INT, QUANTITY INT) LOCATION 'kafka://localhost:2181/brokers?topic=orders'
 CREATE EXTERNAL TABLE LARGE_ORDERS (ID INT PRIMARY KEY, TOTAL INT) LOCATION 'kafka://localhost:2181/brokers?topic=large_orders' TBLPROPERTIES '{"producer":{"bootstrap.servers":"localhost:9092","acks":"1","key.serializer":"org.apache.org.apache.storm.kafka.IntSerializer","value.serializer":"org.apache.org.apache.storm.kafka.ByteBufferSerializer"}}'
 INSERT INTO LARGE_ORDERS SELECT ID, UNIT_PRICE * QUANTITY AS TOTAL FROM ORDERS WHERE UNIT_PRICE * QUANTITY > 50
 ```

 The first statement defines the table `ORDER` which represents the input stream.
 The `LOCATION` clause specifies the ZkHost (`localhost:2181`), the path of the brokers in ZooKeeper (`/brokers`) and the topic (`orders`).
-The `TBLPROPERTIES` clause specifies the configuration of [KafkaProducer](http://kafka.apache.org/documentation.html#producerconfigs).
-Current implementation of `storm-sql-kafka` requires specifying both `LOCATION` and `TBLPROPERTIES` clauses even though the table is read-only or write-only.

 Similarly, the second statement specifies the table `LARGE_ORDERS` which represents the output stream.
+The `TBLPROPERTIES` clause specifies the configuration of [KafkaProducer](http://kafka.apache.org/documentation.html#producerconfigs) and is required for a Kafka sink table.

 The third statement is a `SELECT` statement which defines the topology: it instructs StormSQL to filter all orders in the external table `ORDERS`, calculates the total price and inserts matching records into the Kafka stream specified by `LARGE_ORDER`.

 To run this example, users need to include the data sources (`storm-sql-kafka` in this case) and its dependency in the class path.
 Dependencies for Storm SQL are automatically handled when users run `storm sql`.
 Users can include data sources at the submission step like below:

 ```
-$ bin/storm sql order_filtering.sql order_filtering --artifacts "org.apache.storm:storm-sql-kafka:2.0.0-SNAPSHOT,org.apache.storm:storm-kafka:2.0.0-SNAPSHOT,org.apache.kafka:kafka_2.10:0.8.2.2\!org.slf4j:slf4j-log4j12,org.apache.kafka:kafka-clients:0.8.2.2"
+$ bin/storm sql order_filtering.sql order_filtering --artifacts "org.apache.storm:storm-sql-kafka:2.0.0-SNAPSHOT,org.apache.storm:storm-kafka:2.0.0-SNAPSHOT,org.apache.kafka:kafka_2.10:0.8.2.2^org.slf4j:slf4j-log4j12,org.apache.kafka:kafka-clients:0.8.2.2"
 ```

 Above command submits the SQL statements to StormSQL.
 Users need to modify each artifacts' version if users are using different version of Storm or Kafka.